juhair-cupcake/JS/README.md

-# canvas-noobz
+# JS-noobz

-learning basic about JS canvas from youtube
+learning different parts of JavaScript from the internet.

 visit the page
 https://error6251.github.io/JS-noobz/